Blog / Science Laboratory / How to Design a School Laboratory

 Core essentials include:

-• Technology integration, including interactive whiteboards and AV equipment
+• Technology integration, including interactive whiteboards and AV equipment to support modern teaching methods

 Furniture that supports learning outcomes